Efficient Learning of Object Placement with Intra-Category Transfer: Related Work

 \textit{Object Pose Learning}: While several works investigate object pose placement from language cues~\cite{kim2024lingo,zhai2023sg,gkanatsios2023energy}, only a few learn relative object placement directly from category information, without any cues.
 Image-space approaches are conditioned on language instructions to predict image-space activations for object placement~\cite{mees2020learning}.
 More recently~\cite{simeonov2023shelving} demonstrated an approach for finding arrangement poses of single objects in cluttered scenes using diffusion processes on point cloud data.
 In~\cite{liu2022structdiffusion,yang2023diffusion}, the authors demonstrate approaches that learn language-conditioned rearrangement of objects.
-These approaches incrementally update a given scene towards the language-described arrangement until the updates anneal.
+These approaches incrementally update a given scene towards the described arrangement until the updates anneal.
 In~\cite{kartmann2023interactive,kim2024lingo}, object-placement or navigation locations are identified from verbal descriptions.
-Moreover, recent methods also use pretrained VLMs, or generative models, to generate desired arrangements using language cues with the zero-shot transfer.
-Methods such as~\cite{kapelyukh2023dream2real,wu2023tidybot} either generate desired target arrangements or query pretrained language models for target locations for objects.
+Moreover, recent methods also use pretrained VLMs, or generative models, to generate desired arrangements using language cues with zero-shot transfer.
+Methods such as~\cite{kapelyukh2024dream2real,wu2023tidybot} either generate desired target arrangements or query pretrained language models for target locations for objects.
 Although the knowledge that can be extracted from these models is impressive, they ultimately require both very specific prompts and very good observability of a scene.
+In contrast, our aim in this work is to solely leverage data obtainable from physical demonstrations without language cues, even without full observability.